streamlinevideo/streamline/README.md

 This project is primarily designed as a learning tool for people to learn how live video works end to end.
 It is meant to be as simple to understand as possible while still providing great visual quality and streaming performance.
 It’s not meant for production use as it hasn’t been heavily tested over long periods of time and there are many hard coded parameters.
 It also may just simply stop working at any time since I’m using the master branch of FFmpeg.
 Maybe in the next version iteration I’ll freeze to that, which will help, but that’s not out yet.

-Processing on this sytem is a hybrid of GPU and CPU.
+Processing on this system is a hybrid of GPU and CPU.

 ## What is this not?